 Science is an important core subject which touches the daily lives of our students.
 As such the subject is taught so that students can appreciate the link between the teaching and learning in the classroom and their own individual life experiences.

-In the Farmhouse students study Science through a topic based approach and begin to develop the skills to enable them to be effective scientists.
+Throughout school students study Science through a topic based approach to develop the skills to enable them to be effective scientists.

 Overall we aim to give our students an understanding of the world around us so they can make responsible decisions about our planet as they become the citizens of the future.
 We do this in a fun way by providing them with quality experiences and make it interesting!

 Many students will achieve AQA Unit Awards linked to Science and some students will have the opportunity to work towards and Entry Level Certificate.

 Computing is an ever growing and important subject area in school.
 As such Computing is taught both as a core subject within learning groups and in a cross-curricular manner within subjects.

 The school has a customised ICT suite, holding 12 computers installed with suitable educational software.
 In addition, all classrooms have at least seven computers with printers, internet access and interactive Promethean Whiteboards.
 All school computers are networked and students have their own personal log on pins so they can access their own work wherever they are.
 As a school we teach all the students in KS4 as ICT qualification which will be certificated at the level appropriate to the ability of each student whilst younger students are taught through subjects and cover all elements of the National Curriculum.
 Students' skills are developed over the years in each of the main applications of Word Processing, Spreadsheets, Databases, Graphics, Presentation, Programming, Control Technology and Web Design.
 The work they complete steadily builds up their skills and knowledge to enable them to gain qualifications and prepare them for the world of work.

 Some students will have the opportunity to become Digital Leaders in school.